connermurphy/portfolio/README.md

 **Inventory Management - WIP** - https://react-inventory-mgt.netlify.app/

-A side project while I'm currently studying react which showcases a very basic inventory management system.
+A side project while I'm currently studying react which showcases a very basic inventory management system with the ability to add, edit and delete products.
+This app uses the browser localstorage so you can only manipulate your own data!

 Languages/Tools:
 - HTML